RatInABox-Lab/RatInABox/readme.md

 * Jupyter (optional)

 ## Installation
-I will sort this soon.
-For now just clone the directory.
+I will streamline this soon.
+For now just clone the directory and get started.

 ## Feature run-down
 Here is a list of features loosely organised into three categories: those pertaining to (i) the Environment, (ii) the Agent and (iii) the Neurons.
+Specific details can be found in the paper here.

 ### (i) `Environment()` features
 #### Walls